Coolify API gotchas

 Coolify's app/Http/Controllers/Api/ApplicationsController.php has two separate $allowedFields arrays:

-• update_by_uuid around line 2497, used by the update endpoint
+create_applicationhelper around line 1014, used by everycreate_*endpoint update_by_uuidaround line 2497, used by the update endpoint

 removeUnnecessaryFieldsFromRequest() runs that allowlist before the shared sharedDataApplications() validation rules apply, so fields outside the allowlist are silently dropped, never validated, never reach the DB.